-Conondale: Sunshine Coast Council has been accused of “completely obliterating” and “sabotaging” the Sunshine Coast live music scene, with Crystal Waters Music Club being the latest victim of several live music closures in the past few years.
+Sunshine Coast Council has been accused of “completely obliterating” and “sabotaging” the local live music scene, after the Crystal Waters Music Club was shut down.

-In a statement on the Crystal Waters Music Club Facebook page on August 18, organiser Bernard O’Scanaill said:
+In a statement on the Crystal Waters Music Club Facebook page on August 18, organiser Bernard O’Scanaill says:

 “Hi Music-lovers…. it’s with a heavy heart that I announce the closure of our wee music club until the Crystal Waters Co-op and the Sunshine Coast Council can reach agreement on such events being staged on the Crystal Waters Deck.